Rangers F.C. policy of not signing Catholics: Maurice Johnston signing (1989)

 Following the signing of Johnston, the general secretary of the Rangers Supporters Association, David Miller, stated "It is a sad day for Rangers.
 Why sign him above all others?
 There will be a lot of people handing in their season tickets.
 I don't want to see a Roman Catholic at Ibrox.
 It really sticks in my throat."
 Having received a leak that the transfer was about to happen, the Belfast Telegraph reported the deal before it was announced.
 This prompted a group of loyalists to gather outside the newspaper office demanding the story be retracted, while their telephone switchboard was jammed with angry callers.
 The Rangers kitman refused to lay out Johnston's kit before each match as a protest against a Catholic playing for Rangers.
 Some fans responded by burning their season tickets, although this view was not shared by all of the Rangers supporters.
 Some welcomed the fact that they had got one over their rivals, while the Johnston signing brought back some lapsed fans who had been troubled by religious discrimination.
 Rangers' attendances and season ticket sales continued to grow in the following years.

-The signing arguably caused greater upset amongst the Celtic support, as it had been expected that Celtic would re-sign Johnston.
-Indeed, Johnston had been signed on what amounted to a pre-contract agreement by Celtic in May 1989 and had then been prematurely presented to the media as their new signing.
-Johnston was fined by FIFA for breaking his agreement with Celtic, who could have prevented Johnston from playing by completing the deal.
-Celtic manager Billy McNeill wanted to pursue this option, but the Celtic board decided against this.
-Celtic supporters felt Johnston had betrayed them, calling him "Judas", while Souness was given little or no credit for ending this source of anti-Catholic discrimination.